top of page

 ZOOM-IN ON DOBBIN

-No effort has been spared in the search to find the most unintrusive route possible along the fifty-six miles of this longest stretch of separate high speed alignment, which takes 3.3 miles off the original route - as the relatively tight zig-zag at upper left, with points of tangent intersection (as shown) 1.25 miles apart, will attests.
-Invisible in this picture is the deep cut located right above the Google Earth logo through which a pipeline, that along with high tension wires defines most of the proposed 56-mile alignment, passes.
-The three tunnels totaling 1.7 miles in length, with two of them flanking the open-air Dobbin Station, would probably all require excavating from above, though there is some possibility the southernmost one could be bored.
+No effort has been spared in the search for the most unintrusive route possible along the fifty-six miles of this longest stretch of separate high speed alignment, which takes 3.3 miles off the original route - as the relatively tight zig-zag at upper left, with points of tangent intersection 1.25 miles apart, will attests.
+Invisible in this picture is the deep cut located right above the Google Earth logo through which a pipeline, that, along with high tension wires defines most of the proposed 56-mile alignment, passes.
+The three tunnels totaling 1.7 miles in length, with two of them flanking an open-air Dobbin Station, would probably all require excavating from above, though there is some possibility the southernmost one could be bored.
 The two tunnels flanking the Dobbin express stop would need to have provision for four tracks in case of future developments, and so would add some considerable breadth at this point.
 The northern one nearly crosscuts a picturesque farm operation directly north of the station, quite closely, but otherwise there are no built/structural conflicts along the 56 miles that I can detect.

 HOUSTON TUNNEL CONNECTION